All meetings and events from April through October had to be cancelled due to the coronavirus situation.

 Derek has made his back garden & greenhouse into a mini-nursery where he can indulge his passion for fuchsias, even creating his own hybrids.
 In spring 30,000 cuttings fill the Tardis-like poly-tunnel he erects inside his greenhouse to maximise heat conservation.

 From this very small area he produces show dahlias to compete with success against the “big boys” at national shows, his many prizes including silver-gilt at RHS Hampden Court.

 Alan’s very informative talk, covered the reasons why flowers have fragrance (or not).

 Basically flowers use fragrance to ensure they are pollinated, to produce seed needed for reproduction, the plant’s overriding objective.
 Read more Show less

 His very good presentation was complemented by excellent visuals.

 Lavant Christmas Fayre

-Lavant Memorial Hall was resplendent in its festive decorations; the LHS stand, with its Christmas plants, added another splash of colour to this community event.
+Last year, as usual, the LHS stand, with its Christmas plants, added another splash of colour to this festive community event.